 Sri Lankan British soprano Kishani Jayasinghe was a member of the Jette Parker Young Artists Programme at the Royal Opera House from 2006 to 2008.
-Since then she has sung Sifare Mitridate with the Classical Opera Company (Sadler's Wells/Buxton Festival) Rosina The Ghosts of Versailles and Gotran Une education manquée (Wexford Festival), Mimí La Bohème at the Teatro Filarmonico in Verona, Countess Le Nozze di Figaro at the Garsington Opera Festival.
-Last year she made her US debut as Donna Elvira for the Opera Theatre of St Louis and sung a debut performance for Glyndebourne on Tour as Mimí.
+Since then she has sung Sifare Mitridate with the Classical Opera Company (Sadler's Wells/Buxton Festival) Rosina The Ghosts of Versailles and Gotran Une education manquée (Wexford Festival), Mimí La Bohème at the Teatro Filarmonico in Verona, Countess Le Nozze di Figaro at the Garsington Festival.
+In 2011 she made her US debut as Donna Elvira for the Opera Theatre of St Louis and sung a debut performance for Glyndebourne on Tour as Mimí.

 She made her Royal Opera debut as Chloë The Queen of Spades followed by Ines Il trovatore, Giannetta L'elisir d'amore, Flowermaiden Parsifal, Papagena Die Zauberflöte and Barbarina Le nozze di Figaro.
 She also covered the roles of Lauretta Gianni Schicchi, Zerlina Don Giovanni, Adina L'elisir d'amore, Pamina Die Zauberflöte, Echo Ariadne auf Naxos and Susanna Le nozze di Figaro.
 Other roles include Fiordiligi Così fan tutte, Dido Dido and Aeneas, Sandrina La finta giardiniera, Leïla Les pêcheurs de perles and Soprano Actress A Night at the Chinese Opera.